pfz3/Inverse-Spherical-Indentation/README.md

 Our exact implementation is a bit different and closer to a standard regression analysis; Kennedy and O'Hagan sought to build a *predictive* model by *fusing* experiments with simulations.
 In the indentation setting we don't care about predicting future indentation responses - the experiments are a means to an ends which enable inference of the underlying intrinsic mechanical behavior.

+Similar methodologies have been utilized for inferring single-crystal elastic constant point estimates [[6](https://www.sciencedirect.com/science/article/pii/S1359645414005394)].
+In this work however a polynomial chaos expansion is utilized as a surrogate model as opposed to a GP.
+One advantage of GPs for deterministic computer simulations however is that the GP is an interpolator!
+Other methods are regressors and therefore some of the response is attributed to noise and therefore information is "lost".

 For additional detail please refer to our paper provided above.

 ## Surrogate Model